 Jeongbang: the only one in Asia that flows directly into the sea instead of a river.

 Cheonjeyeon: a three-tier waterfall from cold water flowing out of the ceiling of a cave

 Jeju is rich in canola flowers!
 This yellow flower blooms from around end of March till mid April, depending on the weather.

 We were there way too late for all the pretty flowers and the Canola festival, but we managed to find one small canola field still in bloom (and well-kept by a local farmer that asks a small admission fee for it).

 Ps: this stone statue below is called a Dol Hareubang.
 You will find this lil fella EVERYWHERE on the island.
 They are considered to be gods offering both protection and fertility.
 They are usually placed outside of gates as protection against demons.

 Day 13-14: Going back to Seoul

 If you know a bit more about my travelling style and how I plan my trips you know I like to return to the starting point and have at least one full day of rest before flying back home and face the jetlag.
-So fly back to Seoul and enjoy one final day visting places you couldn’t before or just relax, shop and eat some last Korean deliciousness in your favorite district.
+So fly back to Seoul and enjoy one last day visiting places you couldn’t before or just relax, shop and eat some last Korean deliciousness in your favorite district.